Main Content

 This article is a direct street report from our correspondent and has not been edited by the 1st Responder newsroom.

 Troy Police on scene questioned numerous individuals that were down in the area where the incident occurred and up in the parking lot area.
-After the preliminary investigation into the incident Troy Police were able to determine the 26-year-old male victim was visiting the park with his family members and friends.
-The victim was swimming in the prohibited area which when he experienced trouble swimming a bystander noticed a victim in distress and attempted to rescue him from the water.
-At this point in the investigation Troy Police stated there is no indications of any criminal activity existing and the incident is considered an accidental drowning.
+After the preliminary investigation into the incident, Troy Police were able to determine the 26-year-old male victim was visiting the park with his family members and friends.
+The victim was swimming in the prohibited area when he experienced trouble swimming.
+A bystander noticed a victim in distress and attempted to rescue him from the water.
+At this point in the investigation, Troy Police stated there is no indications of any criminal activity existing and the incident is considered to be an accidental drowning.

 avatar image